BlancheK/BlancheK.github.io/movies-titles.md

 ## Confounders

-*graphs : bar plots or linear regression with success*
+*graphs : bar plots or linear regression with success => waiting for a dataset with success columns*
 - *actor (nb of famous actors) : linear regression*
 - *director : bar plot*
 - *studio  : bar plot*